Phil Radford

-Philip David Radford (born January 2, 1976) is an American consumer and conservation leader, currently serving as the President and CEO of Consumer Reports, a nonpartisan nonprofit organization that works with consumers to foster truth, transparency, and fairness in the marketplace.
+Philip David Radford is an American consumer and conservation advocate who is the president and CEO of Consumer Reports, a nonpartisan nonprofit organization that works with consumers to foster truth, transparency, and fairness in the marketplace.
 Radford began his career working with nonpartisan organizations such as the Public Interest Research Group and Public Citizen, focusing on consumer protection, fair trade, and public health initiatives.

-Over the course of his career, Radford's approach to creating change evolved from activism to a more collaborative, nonpartisan, solutions-oriented model that began to emerge towards the end of his tenure leading Greenpeace and came to fruition at Consumer Reports.
-While he initially gained prominence through tactics aimed at pressuring corporations and policymakers, Radford made a full-circle return to nonpartisan approaches and pragmatic coalition-building, grounded in his belief that all Americans share a common desire to be safe, healthy, and wealthier.
+He is the former executive director of Greenpeace USA and former chief strategy officer at Sierra Club.

 Early life and education

-Radford began his civic engagement as a high school student at Oak Park and River Forest High School in Oak Park, a Chicago suburb, volunteering on a public health campaign to stop the building of trash incinerators in the West Side of Chicago near his family's Oak Park home.
+Radford began his civic engagement as a high school student at Oak Park and River Forest High School in Oak Park, a Chicago suburb, organizing the shutdown of trash incinerators in the West Side of Chicago.

-His first job in community engagement was canvassing door to door for nonpartisan Illinois PIRG.
-While studying political science at Washington University in St. Louis, he directed campaign and canvass offices during summers for the Fund for Public Interest Research for clients including PIRGIM and Ohio PIRG.
-Radford took time off of school to work for Public Citizen on global trade issues.
-After graduating college in 1998, Radford became a lead organizer at Green Corps, the field school for environmental organizing.
+While attending Washington University in St. Louis, he directed campaigns and canvass offices for environmental and human rights organizations.
+After college, Radford had a fellowship at Green Corps, which trains young grassroots organizers.

-Radford received his B.A. from Washington University in St. Louis in 1998.
+Radford earned his bachelor's degree from Washington University in St. Louis in 1998.

 Career

+Over the course of his career, Radford's approach to creating change has moved from activism to a more collaborative, solutions-based approach.
+He initially gained prominence through tactics aimed at pressuring corporations and policymakers, but since has used more pragmatic and collaborative methods that are inline with his desire for people to be safer, healthier, and wealthier.

-Field director of Ozone Action
+Ozone Action

-From 1999 to 2001 Radford was field director for Ozone Action, an organization dedicated to working on the atmospheric threats of global warming and ozone depletion.
-As field director, Radford planned and executed a number of grassroots campaigns, including a campaign during the 2000 presidential primaries, which was the initial impetus for Senator John McCain sponsoring the Climate Stewardship Act.
+From 1999 to 2001 Radford was field director organizing grassroots campaigns for Ozone Action, an organization working on with global warming and ozone depletion.

 Radford also managed the grassroots mobilization for the Global Warming Divestiture Campaign, which resulted in Ford, General Motors, Texaco, and other companies ending their funding of the Global Climate Coalition, which spread misinformation about global warming.
-According to The New York Times, the result of the campaign was "the latest sign of divisions within heavy industry over how to respond to global warming."